grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ## DSP Architecture Modules

-The Faust compiler produces a DSP module which format will depend of the chosen backend: a C++ class with the `-lang cpp` option, a data structure with associated functions with the `-lang c` option, an LLVM IR module  with the `-lang llvm` option, a WebAssembly binary module with the `-lang wasm` option, a bytecode stream with the `-lang interp` option... and so on.
+The Faust compiler produces a DSP module whose format will depend of the chosen backend: a C++ class with the `-lang cpp` option, a data structure with associated functions with the `-lang c` option, an LLVM IR module  with the `-lang llvm` option, a WebAssembly binary module with the `-lang wasm` option, a bytecode stream with the `-lang interp` option... and so on.

 ### The Base `dsp` Class